Corresation/GGLGuide/Introduction/03_Rewards.md

 Your bot tries to collect as much reward as possible over time.
 Sometimes, the bot can compete to get more than the opponent!

-## Important: Timesteps Teach Most Things
+## Important: Timesteps teach most things!

 Here's what beginners get wrong: **you don't need rewards for everything.**